nasbone/ud036_StarterCode/README.md

 Description:
 -----------
 A simple program that generates and opens a local webpage filled with thumbnails of movies now playing in the theater.
-Clicking on each thumbnail should play a youtube trailer of the that particular movie.
+Clicking on a thumbnail should play a youtube trailer of that particular movie.

 Usage:
 -----